BertrandAreal/pg_build_win/README.txt

 	PG_GIT_URL=c:\postgresql-git-bare-mirror
 	PG_BRANCH=master

-Anything inside PGDIR will be deleted by "nmake reallyclean".
+Anything inside PGDIR will be deleted by "nmake really-clean".
 The source tree will be reset using "git clean -fdx" when you "nmake clean" or "nmake postgresql-clean", so don't do work in the script-managed PostgreSQL trees; either push to a branch and have the tools build the branch, or manually manage the source tree (see below).